metomi/rose/sphinx/tutorial/rose/furthertopics/date-time-manipulation.rst

       <run directory>/work/<cycle>/<task-name>

-   The path a task's work directory can be obtained from the ``CYLC_TASK_WORK_DIR`` environment variable.
+   The path to a task's work directory can be obtained from the ``CYLC_TASK_WORK_DIR`` environment variable.

 The share directory